dieguque/Business-Project/README.md

 Filtering and plotting

 ## Summary
-The results showed in an airplane with 128 seats and 90% people taking the flight you can overbook 14 seats.
+The results show that in an airplane with 128 seats and an average of 90% people make it to the flight, you can overbook 14 seats.
 But the efficient frontier is to oversell only 6 tickets because there is always an overbook voucher.

-People misses more flights on Tuesdays and in general, you can build fancy models for overbooking that can lead to more revenue.
+People miss more flights on Tuesdays and in general, you can build advanced models for overbooking that can lead to more revenue.

 ## Results
 <img src=https://github.com/dieguque/Project3/blob/3db4bf7ffcd1f4e0cf947ec3cd209bf2636a498f/charts/People%20Screened%20in%20Airports%202020-2021.png>